sx-tane/tourii/docs/PROJECT_GUIDELINE.md

 - `TailwindCSS`
 - `Redux` with `createSlice`
 - `ethers.js` or `viem` (Web3 interaction)
-- `axios` API wrapper with token header
+- **API Client**: OpenAPI-generated client (`openapi-typescript-codegen` with Fetch) for type-safe backend communication.
+See `src/api/generated/`.
+- `axios` (Legacy API wrapper in `src/lib/api-client.ts`, may still be used for calls not covered by OpenAPI spec or specific interceptor needs).
 - `framer-motion`, `lucide-react`, `shadcn/ui`

 ### Design System